SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 First consciousness must exist, then feelings can be perceived, then they can be outwardly emoted, then you have love, or the possibility thereof.
 Because love is not you alone feeling a certain subjective way about another, it is not hormones.
+Love is a two-way connection, with no gauge boson for mediation.
 You can fall in love with someone you have never seen or touched, but only heard.
 The hormonal response is entirely within you.
 The love is somewhere else, it is between the distant minds.
 That's non-physical.
 Your feelings are not the Love.
 Love is the spiritual force that gives rise to those feelings.

 Do you comprehend?

 <table style="border-collapse: collapse; border=0;">
     <colgroup>